okaiso-uc/waph-okaiso/Hackthons/Hackathon2/README.md

 ![2.ia](Images/2.ia.jpg)

-- **Description**: Utilized SQL injection techniques to identify the number of columns in the database table.
+**Description**: Utilized SQL injection techniques to identify the number of columns in the database table.
 I experimented with different payloads including UNION SELECT statements to determine the correct number of columns required for injection.

 #### Sub-task: Display Your Information

  ![level2.iib](Images/level2.ii.png)

+ **Description**: I Injected SQL code that displays my university’s username, name, and section on the page.

 #### Sub-task: Display the Database Schema

 ![level2.III](Images/level2.III.jpg)